-A Portion of Parcel 30 RS 25/84 Section 1, Township 3 South, Range 4 East, San Bernardino Base Line & Meridian The 1.26 -acre site consists of vacant desert land and is located between Little Morongo Road and Cabot Road.
+Parcels 23 RS 25/84 Section 1, Township 3 South, Range 4 East, San Bernardino Base Line & Meridian

+The 1.26 acre site consists of vacant desert land and is located between Little Morongo Road and Cabot Road on the north side of San Gorgonio Lane.
 The Project site contains slight to moderate amounts of typical desert vegetation (scrub brush and low-lying plants).
-Topographically, the site drains to the south.
+Topographically, the site drains to the southeast.
 East of the property is the Coachella Valley Multi-Species Habitat Conservation Plan (CVMSHCP) Morongo Wash Conservation Area.
 The entire site is within Federal Emergency Management Agency (FEMA) flood zones AO, with a depth of 1' and velocity of 5 FPS.

 The location of the Project site is shown below in Exhibit 1 and 2.